Pris-c/diagonal-library/README.md

 # Library Management System

-This Java project is a Library Management System, providing basic functionalities for managing books within a simulated library database.
-Users can view, add, search, update, and delete book records through a command-line interface.
+The Library Management System is a Java project designed to facilitate the management of books within a simulated library database.
+Users interact with the system via a command-line interface (CLI), enabling them to perform various operations such as adding, searching, updating, and deleting book records.

 ## Key Features